Community Service Plan

 Addressing the Health and Wellness Needs of the Community

-Every spring, PBMC Health reviews and updates its Community Service Plan, which defines the mission of the continuum of care, its population and the programs that address the health care needs of its communities.
+Every year, PBMC Health reviews and updates its Community Service Plan, which defines the mission of the continuum of care, its population and the programs that address the health care needs of its communities.

 Also included is information regarding PBMC Health's performance in providing charity care services and improving access to health care to the under-served.

 A full plan is submitted to the New York State Department of Health every three years and an implementation report is provided in the other two years.

 Since 1951, Peconic Bay Medical Center (PBMC) and now the PBMC Health continuum of care have provided excellent and compassionate health care to the communities on Long Island's East End.